quintonn/PDFViewer/README.md

 ### Plugin's Purpose
-The purpose of the plugin is to create a cordova plugin from http://randymcmillan.github.com/PDFViewer with a little bit of code updates taken from https://github.com/sitewaerts/cordova-plugin-document-viewer and https://github.com/vfr/Reader
+The purpose of the plugin is to create a cordova plugin wrapper around http://randymcmillan.github.com/PDFViewer with a little bit of code updates taken from https://github.com/sitewaerts/cordova-plugin-document-viewer and https://github.com/vfr/Reader

 ## Supported Platforms ##